boundless-xyz/boundless-transceiver/README.md

 - [x] Integration of Wormhole
 - [x] Testing of Wormhole VAA
 - [x] Testing of Confirmation logic between Wormhole and RZ
-- [ ] Testing BeaconEmitter
+- [x] Testing BeaconEmitter
-- [ ] Testing End-to-end from BeaconEmitter to Prover
+- [x] Testing End-to-end from BeaconEmitter to Prover
-- [ ] Interface and documentation
+- [x] Interface and documentation
+- [x] Rename BoundlessReceiver references to `BlockRootOracle` in lieu of the incoming BoundlessTransceiver
+- [x] Complete documentation updates for all contracts

 ### References